How to Move a Windows Taskbar Position?

-- Right-click on free space on taskbar and select “Taskbar settings”.
+- Right-click on the free space on the taskbar and select Taskbar settings

-- It will directly open up the page where you will see an option of “Taskbar location on screen” with drop-down list of bottom, left, right & top.
+- It will directly open up the page where you will see an option for the Taskbar settings with a drop-down list of bottom, left, right and top

-- Choose your desired location and it will move there right away.
+- Choose your desired location and it will move there right away

-- If checked, uncheck “Lock the taskbar”.
-Then, the taskbar is free to move
+- If checked, uncheck Lock the taskbar.
+Then the taskbar is free to move

 - Lock the taskbar by right-click and check “lock the taskbar”